ibm-cloud-docs/codeengine/deploy-job.md

 </table>

 The `JOB_INDEX` environment variable is automatically injected into each instance of your job whenever the job is run.
 For more information about environment variables that are set by {{site.data.keyword.codeengineshort}}, see [<img src="images/kube.png" alt="Kubernetes icon"/>Inside {{site.data.keyword.codeengineshort}}: Automatically injecting environment variables](#inside-env-variables).
-{: important}
+{: note}

 ### Resubmitting your job with the CLI
 {: #resubmit-job-cli}

 If you want to resubmit a job run based the configuration of a previous job run, use the `jobrun resubmit` command.
-This command requires the name of the previous job run and also allows allows other optional arguments.
+This command requires the name of the previous job run and also allows other optional arguments.
 For a complete listing of options, see the [`ibmcloud ce jobrun resubmit`](/docs/codeengine?topic=codeengine-cli#cli-jobrun-resubmit) command.
 {: shortdesc}

 For example, the following `jobrun resubmit` command resubmits the `testjobrun` job run.